By Dr. Paul Jerard, E-RYT 500, YACEP

-Controlled breathing is one of the key aspects of any Yoga posture.
+Controlled breathing is one of the critical aspects of any Yoga posture.
 Erratic breathing patterns frequently accompany stressful physical responses, so learning to master this physical response can alleviate some of the stress in a tense situation.
-For individuals experiencing chronic anxiety, gaining control of breathing can be an important step in gaining control of other factors.
+For individuals experiencing chronic anxiety, gaining control of breathing can be a vital step in gaining control of other factors.

-Hatha, and other physical forms of Yoga, were designed to release energy, constructively.
-Yogic awareness, stretching, relaxing, and strengthening of the muscles will allow the individual to first notice the problem area, while exercising mental, physical, and emotional control with accuracy.
+Hatha and other physical forms of Yoga were designed to release energy constructively.
+Yogic awareness, stretching, relaxing, and muscle strengthening will allow the individual first to notice the problem area while accurately exercising mental, physical, and emotional control.

 Increased self-confidence has often been linked with lower stress levels, and many aspects of Yoga have been linked to increased self-confidence.
-Regular Yoga participants noted increased muscle strength, increased flexibility, improved stamina, and improved balance.
+Regular Yoga participants noted increased muscle strength, flexibility, stamina, and balance.
 These physical measures of self-development can promote stress relief.

-Most photographs promote the idea of holding poses for long periods of time.
-This is true for styles, such as Restorative and Iyengar Yoga.
+Most photographs promote the idea of holding poses for long periods.
+This is true for styles such as Restorative and Iyengar Yoga.
 Yet, there are also forms of Yoga that leave many participants drenched in sweat.
-It is no secret that physical exercise relieves stress, and some forms of Vinyasa, Flow, Power, and Hot Yoga can be very intense physical workouts.
+It is no secret that physical exercise relieves stress, and some forms of Vinyasa, Flow, Power, and Hot Yoga can be intense physical workouts.

 India has been enjoying the benefits of Yoga for stress relief for thousands of years.
-The rest of the world is quickly beginning to enjoy the mental, emotional, spiritual, and physical benefits found within India’s many Yoga styles.
-Whether practicing alone, or as a member of a class, the benefits of Yoga are nearly endless.
+The rest of the world is quickly beginning to enjoy the mental, emotional, spiritual, and physical benefits of India’s many Yoga styles.
+Whether practicing alone or as a member of a class, the benefits of Yoga are nearly endless.

 © Copyright Aura Wellness Center – Publications Division